Growth in the agri-food sector in Greater Lincolnshire is important not only locally, but for the whole of the UK.

-The Agri-food sector combines agriculture and food manufacturing with a strong focus on agri-tech (robotics) and the supply chain.
-We have an international reputation for food, fish and farming and have one of the largest concentrations of food manufacturing, research, storage and distribution in Europe.
+The agri-food sector combines agriculture and food manufacturing with a strong focus on agri-tech (robotics) and the supply chain.
+Greater Lincolnshire has an international reputation for food, fish, and farming and has one of the largest concentrations of food manufacturing, research, storage and distribution areas in Europe.

-Primarily through the Single Local Growth Fund, and with additional funding from European and other funds, the LEP has been a significant enabler in the development of a specialist Centre of Excellence for the Agri-food Industry, with a focus on higher level skills, agri-tech, and food manufacturing research.
+- The LEP has been a significant enabler in the development of a specialist Centre of Excellence for the Agri-food Industry through the Single Local Growth Fund and EU Funding, with a focus on higher level skills, agri-tech, and food manufacturing research.
 The aim of this facility is to strengthen research, technological development and innovation in Lincolnshire’s agri-food industry to aid competitiveness.
 Once complete, the centre will act as a gateway for collaboration between the university and local industry, strengthening partnerships and contributing to regional competitiveness.

-- Supported partners to bid for three unique and complementary Food Enterprise Zones, strengthening Greater Lincolnshire's position as a key player in the agri-tech sector, and positioning the Midlands Engine as a national leader within this field.
+- We have supported partners to bid for three unique and complementary Food Enterprise Zones, strengthening Greater Lincolnshire's position as a key player in the agri-tech sector.

 - The University of Lincoln now has the largest agri-food robotics team in Europe and their innovative work is testing how robots can be used to undertake repetitive manual tasks freeing staff to add more value and to focus on more complex procedures.